jpds/helm-netbox/README.md

 ## Prerequisites Details

 * Kubernetes 1.6+
-* A database service installed and configured (MySQL, PostgreSQL)
+* A database service installed (MySQL, PostgreSQL) and configured with a user with write/alter schema access to a `netbox` database

 ## Chart Details